exercism/website-copy/pages/mentoring_faqs.md

 ### How do I get started with Mentoring?
 Once you've become a mentor via the [become a mentor](https://exercism.io/become-a-mentor) page, you can access your [mentor dashboard](https://exercism.io/mentor/dashboard) at any time.
 When you joined you should have received an invitation to our Slack Room.
 You can find more instructions in the [start-here channel on Slack](https://exercism-mentors.slack.com/archives/CBDA9LMDF/p1529968977000336).

+### What is the goal of mentoring a solution?
+The purpose of Exercism is to improve programming language _fluency_ rather than proficiency.
+In this sense, fluency is the ability to "speak" the language, to read and write code in it that communicates with other programmers and the machine.
+Our goal is to teach someone to write code in that language like a "native" programmer in that language would.
+Proficiency is the ability to write real-world programs using a language - e.g. understanding the standard library, the ecosystem, displaying technical rigor or algorithmic competency.

 ### What should I do if I don't know how to give feedback on a solution?
 If you're not sure what feedback to give, paste a link to the solution (e.g. `https://exercism.io/mentor/solutions/...`) on the relevant language channel on Slack and brainstorm some ideas with other mentors.